|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This Thai yellow curry recipe is a classic chicken curry dish you'll want to make again and again.
-Here I've made it in a traditional way using chicken pieces and potatoes.
-Adding the taste of tomato is my own idea - I just find it adds that extra bit of flavor that would be missing otherwise.
+Here it's made it in a traditional way using chicken pieces and potatoes.
+Adding the taste of tomato is a twist; we've just found it adds that extra bit of flavor that would be missing otherwise.

 The curry sauce is made completely from scratch - no curry paste or powder involved!
 But it's still very easy to make.
 Use your food processor or blender, and you can have this curry whipped up and in the oven in 20 just minutes.
 Then let it bake for an hour while you get on with other things.
 So easy, so delicious!

-- 24 to 32 oz. chicken (6-8 drumsticks or other chicken pieces.
-Remove skin if you prefer a lower fat dish)
+- 24 to 32 oz chicken (6-8 drumsticks or other chicken pieces, without skin for a lower fat dish)

 - 2 to 3 potatoes (chopped into small chunks)